 Unrestricted gifts to the Law Fund give the school the flexibility to direct your support to the area of most immediate need.
 The generosity of our Law Fund donors distinguishes Stanford Law School by giving the school the ability to pursue new opportunities as needs arise while maintaining robust educational programs for our students.

 Your gift is meaningful to the law school, and it should be meaningful to you.
 If supporting a specific area of the school is your preference, please review our Funding Priorities for more information about our most common areas of restricted giving, including financial aid, experiential learning, and faculty support.

 For our donors interested in exploring a very personal gift to Stanford Law School, establishing a fund in your own name or that of a loved one may be such an opportunity.
 These funds are directed to the purpose of your choosing.

 Expendable funds are used in their entirety during a specific period of time.
-They may be made in support of specific programs, research, or people of the donor's choosing—for example, an established or new interdisciplinary program or clinic.
+They may be made in support of specific programs, research, or people – for example, an established or new interdisciplinary program or clinic.

-An endowed fund—most often for a professorship or fellowship—establishes a permanent fund that recognizes the donor or someone the donor wishes to honor in perpetuity and provides Stanford with a continuing source of support.
+An endowed fund establishes a permanent fund that recognizes the donor or someone the donor wishes to honor in perpetuity and provides Stanford with an ongoing source of support.